-Let us now put in perspective the results and discussions of the previous three sections.
+Let us now put into perspective the results and discussions of the previous three sections.
 We have introduced an extra level of time-dependent control to extend armand-release to arm-and-longitudinal readout.
-Both of these schemes have a short-time SNR which scales with time as the ideal longitudinal readout [24], and which offers an improvement over that of dispersive readout.
+Both of these schemes have a short-time SNR that scales with time as the ideal longitudinal readout [28] and that offers an improvement over that of dispersive readout.
 For the opposite limit of long times, all three schemes have the same scaling with time.
-These two observations beg the questions of which one is the superior scheme and how much do we gain with it.
-We will see that this question does not have a simple answer, and in fact, depending on the device parameters represented by the ratio χ/κ and the measurement time (see the examples given in Sec.
+These two observations beg the questions of which one is the superior scheme and how much we gain with it.
+We will see that these questions do not have simple answers and, in fact, depending on the device parameters represented by the ratio $|\chi|/\kappa$ and the measurement time (see the examples given in Sec.
 I), either arm-and-release or arm-and-longitudinal is the best alternative.